 A-Z of Little Parndon

 Your child will participate in a variety of different assemblies during the week.
-We have an assembly three times a week and these will be led by Members of Staff or occasionally by outside speakers.
-Monday’s Assembly is taken by the Head of School or SLT.
+We have an assembly four times a week and these will be led by Members of Staff or occasionally by outside speakers.
+Monday’s Assembly is taken by the Head Teacher.
 This assembly often relates to the School Values or a Special Event or Person from around the world.

 On Friday, we have a Celebration Assembly; this is a lovely way to finish the week.
 We celebrate children’s efforts and successes during the week both for their Learning and their Behaviour.
 Each class has a Teacher’s Award and there are Assistant Headteacher, Learning Mentor and Head of School Awards given as well as subject specific awards.
 We have Key Stage singing assemblies and we also have collective worship in all of our assemblies and finish with the school creed each time.

 At the end of each term, we have a Governor’s Assembly and if your child receives the Governor’s Award, we secretly invite you to attend.